DroopyTersen/droopy-binding/README.md

 ####[Live Demo](http://jsfiddle.net/andrewpetersen15/mmabt420/)

-This is a very simple implementation but it does support deeply nested objects and arrays (including `array.push()`).
+This is a very simple implementation but it does support nested Objects and Arrays (including `Array.push()`).
 IE9+ support when using polyfill version, `/dist/droopy-binding.polyfill.js`

 ## One-way Binding